HBRose-BIDA/HBRose-BIDA/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/hjalmaar-rose-ms-23a20851)

 ## 💡 Welcome to My GitHub Profile!
-Welcome to my GitHub profile!
-I am continuously working on improving the content and adding more valuable resources.
+I am continuously working on improving the content.

 ---